AndiCrow/Fun/README.md

 #  This is a game, where you need to find the exit
 ## Rules:
-1. You will writt what you be asked
+1. You will write what you are asked.
-2. If you go back, then you go to your orignal postion
+2. If you go back, then you return to your original position.
-3. You have a timer how much you can move, before GAME OVER
+3. You have a timer for how long you can move before GAME OVER.